civilservicelgbt/civilservicelgbt.github.io/_events/2024-01-23-civil-service-lgbt-network-social-bristol-february-2024.md

 category:
   - south-west
 ---
-P﻿lease join like minded Civil Servants at the Phoenix on the second Thursday of the month.
-T﻿his is now being advertised for the rest of 2023 with the hope of running this successfully into 2024 too.
+P﻿lease join like minded Civil Servants on the second Thursday of the month for our social.
+Dates are starting to be advertised for 2024.
+We have changed venues to start the year off, please check where we are hosting this event each month.

 B﻿ristol Pride 2023 was a great success for our Networks and this will give us a lovely opportunity to keep in touch and create a safe and inclusive social environment.